taniarascia/taniarascia.com/content/pages/me.md

 I started this website as a place to document everything I learned while transitioning from chef to developer.
 I’ve continued throughout my career and the free resources I create help thousands of people successfully become developers.
 I turn down every ad, affiliate, and sponsor request I get.
 Please consider [supporting me with a coffee](https://ko-fi.com/taniarascia).
 (I might use it towards beer.)

+### Some things I like

+Making websites, accordions, singing, fantasy and science fiction novels, old technology and video games, the '80s, bike rides, tea with milk, vinyl records, drawing.

 ## Links

 A non-exhaustive list.